TrentH57/Gmail-API/README.md

 This could be used in lots of ways.
 Once the files are downloaded, or even without downloading them, they could be sent to some ML model to detect certain types of files(letters of approval)

+There are secret keys and data that each user would have to generate to use on their own system.